 ECMS is working with SNAICC to develop an organisational reconciliation action plan (RAP) and strategic framework for cultural competence.

 These partnerships support our work in advocating to governments for more investment in quality, inclusive and accessible early learning and care for all Australian children and families.

 Early Learning and Care Council of Australia (ELACCA)

-Our CEO, Bernie Nott, is co-chair of the ELACCA national peak body, which brings together large early learning and care providers from across Australia.
+Our CEO, Kim Bertino, is a member of the ELACCA national peak body, which brings together large early learning and care providers from across Australia.
 ELACCA promotes the value of quality early learning and care as an integral part of Australia’s education system.

 Early Childhood Australia (ECA)